- Graduate Courses

 - Transfer of Credits — Graduate

 - Short-Term and Travel-Study Courses for Graduate Credit

 - Appeal Procedures

 - Academic Nepotism

-Continuance in graduate status is contingent upon the student keeping informed of all rules, regulations and requirements and complying with all official procedures of the Graduate School, the individual college or school and department.
+Continuance in graduate status is contingent upon the student keeping informed of and abiding by all guidelines, rules, regulations and requirements and complying with all official procedures of the university, the Graduate School, the individual college or school, and the department or program.
 The student is responsible for fulfilling all course and degree requirements in proper sequence with satisfactory scholarship.
-In case of doubt regarding any matter affecting his/her standing as a graduate student, the student should consult with his/her advisor.
+In case of doubt regarding any matter affecting their standing as a graduate student, students should consult with their advisor.
 The primary responsibility of keeping informed of policy and procedures rests with the student.
 Regulations contained herein should not be construed as exhaustive.